DECODEproject/whitepaper/decode_applications.md

 - Transactional data on the ownership of the data
 - Device registry (a registry of devices that are known to DECODE and interact with the system)

 Within DECODE, this continues to be a topic of research and evolution.
-IoT data is currently both fragmented and siloed, with the application of user interfaces that easily and transperantly allow users to add/remove/change entitlements on their IoT data, DECODE will enable IoT data to be used to share IoT data in  privacy preserving way.
+IoT data is currently both fragmented and siloed, with the application of user interfaces that easily and transparently allow users to add/remove/change entitlements on their IoT data, DECODE will enable IoT data to be used to share IoT data in  privacy preserving way.

 ```
 Priya: Jim, I'm not sure if we discussed the relevance of ABC in this pilot/example/scenario.